The Art of Recognizing Your Next Major Donor

 Unfortunately, even though almost any charity should pursue major gifts, however defined, many do not spend enough time or invest enough money in getting them.

-A survey by Bloomerang (2015), a donor software provider, showed that fewer than 20 percent of charities have even one person specifically designated to pursuing and cultivating major donors.
+A survey by Bloomerang (2015), a donor software provider, showed that fewer than 20 percent of charities have even one person designated explicitly to pursuing and cultivating major donors.

 To be fair, many charities spread the responsibility for major gifts around to many people, such as the board chair, the executive director, and the development director.